BlueForestConservation/Honduras_Prioritzation/README.md

-# Explore Post Fire Modeling 2025
+# Explore Honduras Prioritization
-This repository contains a Jupyter notebook intended for exploring how WEPP models post-fire conditions for select fires across the Western U.S.
+This repository contains a Jupyter notebook intended for exploring how watershed prioritization for source protection in Honduras.

 __You can access the notebook using binder by clicking on the link below__: